 Price, per person

-Flights (Euro Traveller) with British Airways (Airbus 320); a vaporetto pass; travel between the hotel and Venice Airport by private water-taxi and coach; luggage porterage between the hotel and Venice airport; hotel accommodation as described below; breakfasts; 3 dinners and 2 lunches with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (Euro Traveller) with British Airways (Airbus 320); a vaporetto pass; travel between the hotel and Venice Airport by private water-taxi and coach; luggage porterage between the hotel and Venice airport; hotel accommodation as described below; breakfasts; 3 lunches and 3 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.